 Exactly a month ago, we put together our little Christmas tree at home, and I think I may have said I was “excited” to post more photos.
 So much for my excitement.
 The month has been packed with so many things, and uploading these photographs was the first to be pushed down my list!
 Anyway, here they are, for traditions’ sake.

 On another note, I know it has been a challenge for our country to celebrate Christmas this year when Cagayan de Oro and Iligan City are still under the state of calamity.
-We don’t have a television at home, and quite honestly, my husband and I have only seen and heard so much.
-I know we’ll never really have a clear picture of what’s happening out there, but our family feels somehow involved.
+We don’t have a television at home and, quite honestly, my husband and I have only seen and heard so much.
+I know we’ll never really have a clear picture of what’s happening out there but our family feels somehow involved.
 My eldest brother is there since last week; as part of his job, he’s with the ABS-CBN Engineering Crew which covers the relief operations there.
 It’s our first Christmas Day without him, probably even New Year too.
-Ergo, we had to let go of certain Christmas traditions this year to make way for my brother to be where he’s needed more.
+And so we had to let go of certain Christmas traditions this year so my brother can be where he’s needed more.

 I look at Ate Imy (my sister-in-law) and Isaac and I imagine how difficult it must be for them to celebrate Christmas without Kuya.
 But then I think about the thousands of families in Cagayan de Oro and Iligan who lost their loved ones and friends over the flash flood, and how devastating Christmas and New Year must be like for them.
 As I stare at our Christmas tree here at home, my heart goes out to the victims of Sendong who lost their homes and didn’t get the chance to put up their trees this year.
 At the time of this writing, the death toll has reached about 1,500.
 This is even more tragic than Ondoy.